|Nutritional Guidelines (per serving)|

 Pour sauce into a wok or large frying pan and set over medium-high heat.
 If you have kaffir lime leaves, add them too.
 If you can't find makrut lime leaves, 2 to 3 bay leaves also work well.
 Bring sauce to a gentle boil.

-Add mushrooms and beans (if using).
+Add mushrooms and green beans (if using).
 Stir well.
 Reduce heat to medium-high, or until it is simmering nicely.
 Cover and cook for 6 to 8 minutes or until vegetables have softened.

 Gently stir in the fish and tomato.
 Continue simmering (covered) for another 2 to 3 minutes or until fish is flaking and cooked to your liking.

 Do a taste test for flavor, adding more fish sauce if not flavorful or salty enough.
 If too sour for your taste, add a little more sugar.
-If too salty or sweet, add 1 to 2 tbsp. fresh lime or lemon juice.
+If too salty or sweet, add 1 to 2 tablespoons of fresh lime or lemon juice.